1978–79 Boston College basketball point-shaving scandal: Uncovering of the scheme

 The conspiracy unraveled in 1980 after Hill was arrested by New York State authorities on drug trafficking charges and was subsequently implicated in the Lufthansa heist, which occurred while the point-shaving scheme was underway.
 Hill turned state's evidence in exchange for avoiding prison and possible execution by Burke and the Lucchese family.
-While Hill was being questioned, FBI agents inadvertently mentioned his frequent trips to Boston around the time of the Lufthansa heist.
+While he was being questioned, FBI agents inadvertently mentioned Hill's frequent trips to Boston around the time of the Lufthansa heist.
 Hill revealed his involvement in the point-shaving scheme, offering to relate the full story if federal officials would guarantee him full immunity and would agree to intercede on his behalf to convince state officials to drop the drug charges pending in state court.
 Edward A. McDonald, who coincidentally had graduated from Boston College in 1968 and who had played briefly on the basketball team, prosecuted the case.

-A grand jury indicted Burke, Mazzei, Kuhn, and the Perla brothers.
-Hill was listed as a co-conspirator, but was not named as a defendant.
+A grand jury indicted Burke, Mazzei, Kuhn and the Perla brothers.
+Hill was listed as a co-conspirator but was not named as a defendant.
 At trial in 1981, the government's case consisted primarily of the testimony of Hill and three other witnesses: Sweeney and Joseph Beaulieu, both Boston College players, and Barbara Reed, a 23-year-old nurse who lived with Kuhn during the 1978–79 Eagles season.
 The government presented telephone records showing evidence of extensive communications between the conspirators during the 1978–79 season and records provided by Western Union and various hotels which further corroborated government testimony.

-After a four-week trial, each conspirator was convicted on charges of Racketeer Influenced and Corrupt Organizations Act (RICO) conspiracy, conspiracy to commit sports bribery, and interstate travel with the intent to commit bribery.
+After a four-week trial, each conspirator was convicted on charges of conspiracy, conspiracy to commit sports bribery and interstate travel with the intent to commit bribery.
 Burke was sentenced to twelve years' imprisonment.
 Kuhn was sentenced to ten years' imprisonment, later reduced to 28 months.
 Mazzei and Tony Perla were sentenced to ten years' imprisonment.
 Rocco Perla was sentenced to four years' imprisonment.
 Sweeney was not charged.
 Cobb was acquitted of any wrongdoing, despite Kuhn giving Cobb's girlfriend an allegedly unsolicited envelope with $1,000.